yingweiwo

 Absorption, Distribution and Excretion

-The capsule and liquid formulations are bioequivalent in both the plasma concentration-time curve and maximum plasma concentration (Cmax).
+Capsules and liquid formulations are bioequivalent in terms of plasma concentration-time curves and maximum plasma concentration (Cmax).
+Biological Half-Life Approximately 54 hours.

 Toxicity/Toxicokinetics